playuter/DMS_Assignment-/README.md

   - Implemented `bindScore` method to update the score display in the UI
   - Added `shadowPanel` and rendering logic for shadow blocks
   - Added `nextBrickPanel` and logic to render the next 3 upcoming bricks
+  - Added logic to save player scores to the leaderboard on game over
 - **Rationale**:
   - Follows Single Responsibility Principle - GuiController now focuses solely on display/UI coordination
   - Input handling, animation control, and color mapping are separated into their own classes